hanjingo/doc/NOTE/SOFTWARE_ENGINEERING/chapter2.md

 Each loop in the spiral is split into four sectors:

-1. `Objective setting` Specific objectives for that phase of the project are defined.
+1. `Objective setting:` Specific objectives for that phase of the project are defined.
-2. `Risk assessment and reduction` For each of the identified project risks, a detailed analysis is carried out.
+2. `Risk assessment and reduction.` For each of the identified project risks, a detailed analysis is carried out.
 Steps are taken to reduce the risk.
-3. `Development and validation` After risk evaluation, a development model for the system is chosen.
+3. `Development and validation.` After risk evaluation, a development model for the system is chosen.
 4. `Planning` The project is reviewed and a decision made whether to continue with a further loop of the spiral.